sap-commerce-tools/sanecleanup/README.md

 If have never even thought about that topic - yes!

+You can run the following scripts in the administration console to get a quick overview:

+- [`excessive-platform-types.groovy`](excessive-platform-types.groovy) - Generates a report about "known troublemakers"
+- [`check-audit.groovy`](check-audit.groovy) - Check if you have too many audit logs

-Here are some queries and "rules of thumb" that help you investigate further.
+Here are some additional queries and "rules of thumb" that help you investigate further:

 <!-- @queries-start -->
 <table><tr><th>Type(s)</th><th>Query</th><th>Notes</th></tr>